-So What Is Dobbing In Horse Racing? well, dobbing is a popular horse racing trading strategy, this relies on a horse price shortening markedly in running in order to secure a profit.
+So What Is Dobbing In Horse Racing?
+Well, dobbing is a popular horse racing trading strategy, which relies on a horse’s price shortening markedly in running in order to secure a profit.

-Horses have different styles of racing and if you get to know your horses it will become far easier to trade a horse’s run style rather than if it will win the race or not.
+Horses have different styles of racing, and if you get to know your horse, it will become far easier to trade a horse’s run style rather than whether it will win the race or not.

 How The Dobbing Strategy Works

-The best horses to use this strategy on are strong traveling front runners that tend to stay involved in the race right till the end.
+The best horses to use this strategy on are strong travelling front-runners that tend to stay involved in the race right till the end.

 But how do you find horses like this?

-I personally use Timeform to find horses that have traded at a lower price in running than their price pre-race, there will be days where you will find some top-class opportunities, and it’s better to go for the very best chance than to go for too many.
+I personally use Timeform to find horses that have traded at a lower price in running than their price pre-race.
+There will be days when you will find some top-class opportunities, and it’s better to go for the very best chance than to go for too many.

 Below is an example of what you should be looking for